andrew/ultimate-awesome/README.md

 - [awesome-city-data](https://github.com/TStesco/awesome-city-data) - A curated list of open data sources to analyze and compare cities in a  holistic way à la data science and empower citizens.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.
 - [awesome-computer-vision-resources](https://github.com/tzxiang/awesome-computer-vision-resources) - A curated list of awesome CV/ML resources for easy study and reference.
+- [awesome-llm-finetuning](https://github.com/ushakrishnan/awesome-llm-finetuning) - Resources to aid your learning of LLM finetuning.
 - [awesome-synthetic-biology](https://github.com/vasa-develop/awesome-synthetic-biology) - A list of resources for synthetic biology.
 - [awesome-ringtone](https://github.com/w3teal/awesome-ringtone) - 📞📲🎶 An awesome & curated list of ringtones from well-known brands such as Apple, LG, Samsung, etc.
 - [awesome-interactive-earth-viz](https://github.com/wangzcl/awesome-interactive-earth-viz) - Awesome interactive geoscience visualizations online.